 The protection the Massachusetts's reporter's privilege affords is uncertain.
 The privilege derives from a judge's obligation to consider "the effect of compelled disclosure on values underlying the First Amendment."
 Petition for Promulgation of Rules, 479 N.E.2d 154, 158 (1985).
 A judge has the authority to prevent harassment and needless disclosure of confidential relationships but may choose whether or not to exercise that authority at his or her discretion.
 Petition for Promulgation of Rules, 479 N.E.2d 154, 158 (1985).
 This makes it difficult to predict the outcome in a given case because the outcome will depend both on the case's specific facts and the views of the presiding judge.
 The privilege is qualified and applies to protect a reporter's sources when it is determined that the reporter's interests in confidentiality outweigh countervailing interests in obtaining the evidence sought.

 Journalists have a qualified privilege for unpublished materials in Michigan.
 One appellate case required that the material be confidential as well as unpublished.
 In re Photo Mktg.
 Ass’n Int’l, 120 Mich.
 App.
 527, 529–31, 327 N.W.2d 515 (1982).
-This privilege, created by case law, does not hold as much weight as the privilege applicable in grand jury proceedings and from prosecutor's investigatory subpoenas where the privilege is statutory and is nearly absolute.
+This privilege, created by case law, does not hold as much weight as the privilege applicable in grand jury proceedings and for prosecutor’s investigatory subpoenas, which is created by statute and is nearly absolute.
 See MCL 767.5a; MCL 767A.6(6).

 Given the lack of a shield statute, and the paucity of cases decided by the Court, it is difficult to delineate the scope of protection that is afforded by the New Hampshire Constitution.
 That said, the Court has spoken expansively about the rights of the press to gather and disseminate the news.
 See, e.g., Opinion of the Justices¸ 117 N.H.
 386, 389 (1977).